l1mey112/randomx.js/README.md

 ## Implmentation

 This codebase can be used to learn about RandomX, and its individual stages implemented with simple code.
-The library contains zero JavaScript dependencies, with pure freestanding C code that doesn't depend on a standard library. **All C++ code has been reimplemented or removed.
-C++ is a cancer that made the original library impossible to understand in one piece.**
+The library contains zero JavaScript dependencies, with pure freestanding C code that doesn't depend on a standard library. ~~**All C++ code has been reimplemented or removed.
+C++ is a cancer that made the original library impossible to understand in one piece.**~~ I'm sorry for being so rude.
+Just take a look at the original codebase's combinatorial explosion of templating and inheritance, use of exceptions, all spread between 10 different files for a single class implementation.
+For first readers, good luck trying to understand how it all works without reading the specification.

 ![RandomX.js](media/overview.png)